biado/PhotoCube/PhotoCube/README.md

 #### 2) Run the SQL script

 The generated SQL script needs to be run on a database.
-On the Command Prompt, run the command below.
+On the Command Prompt (within the folder the sql file is located), run the command below.
 It takes around 30 minutes.

 ```
-sqlcmd -S "(localdb)\MSSQLLocalDB" -d {database name} -i {filepath}
+psql -q -U {user name} {database name} < PSQL1.sql

+//Example:
+psql -q -U postgres PC < PSQL1.sql
 ```

 ### Step 6: Run the server:

 You can now run the server by right-clicking the ObjectServer project, select 'Set as StartUp Project' and then run the application by pressing the play button in the top of Visual Studio.

-## Installing and running the client:
+## 3. Client Installation
 Note that when running these commands, it may give "WARN" and "notice" messages, however you can ignore these and keep going with the installation.

 ### Step 1: Install React: